syncfusion-content/xamarin.android-docs/xamarin-android/Introduction/Download-And-Installation/Mac.md

 documentation: ug
 ---

-# Installing Xamarin.Android Controls in Mac
+# Download and Installation of Xamarin.Android controls in Mac

 ## Download directly from website